necrashter/THE2Tester/README.md

   * Intersecting at the corners
   * One of the blocks is completely inside the other one
 * test_epsilon - Approved by 3 people.
 Contains 150000 test cases which test your code's ability to handle epsilon comparison.
 * sondata - Approved by 3 people.
 Contains 120000 test cases.
-Thanks to @sirkatee for submitting.
+Thanks to [sirkatee](https://github.com/sirkatee) for submitting.

 Each dataset has one test case per line.
 Every test case contains 3 lists, seperated by ";" (seperator is defined as a global in tester.py which can be changed easily.).
 First two lists are parameters for is_firmus function and the last list is the expected output.